-Two must try dishes are Brian’s longaniza sausage and a crunchy new take on olive oil pinto beans.
-Our bar manager Renee, has some tasty concoctions waiting for you , great tequila, slushies and modern takes on horchata.
+Two must try dishes are the smoked beef quesadilla and charred broccoli salad.
+Our bar has some tasty concoctions waiting for you too with great tequila, slushies and modern takes on horchata.

 Cantina Leña is located at the corner of 5th and Lenora on the street level of The Martin residential building.
 It is a lively space of vibrant colors. tile, wood beams, and industrial infrastructure surrounded by 20 foot tall windows.
 A big menu board welcomes you and gets your mouth watering.
 Food is easily prepared for to -go orders , the kitchen line is right behind the counter so you can watch the cooks assemble your delicious meal or settle in to enjoy the cantina vibe.We are happy to be next door neighbors with the fantastically renovated Cinerama and hope you stop in on your way to the movies.